-Table 2 Proposed selection of pollutants
+Table 2 Proposed selection of pollutants (*: no priority substances, but added because of their ecological relevance)

 Overview per pathway

 In this paragraph, the 13 pathways and the accompanying activity rates and emission factors will be discussed briefly.
 A general remark is, there seems to be no clear definition of the different pathways in the TGD.